shaneharper/vim-code_block_markers/README.md

 <tr>
 <td>&lt;Ctrl-j&gt;</td>
-<td>Insert an empty function argument list followed by block start and end markers.
+<td>If the current line has an unmatched '(' then a ')' is inserted followed by block start and end markers.
+If there was no '(' then '()' (an empty function argument list) is inserted followed by block start and end markers.
 </tr>
 </table>